General rules, regulations and selection criteria

-11) NUMIX contest participants must disclose all sources associated with their projects.
+11) NUMIX AWARDS participants must disclose all sources associated with their projects.
 Wherever appropriate, entrants must provide the names of service suppliers who contributed to their production.
-Regroupement des producteurs multimédia and Numix contest organizers are not liable for any omission by the award-winning contest entrants of due credit to an individual or company.
+Regroupement des producteurs multimédia and NUMIX AWARDS organizers are not liable for any omission by the award-winning contest entrants of due credit to an individual or company.

 12) Contest entrants agree that the judges’ decisions are final and may not be appealed.

 13) Contest entrants must have all copyright required authorizations relating to the project they submit and must own the intellectual property rights for these projects.

 14) Contest entrants authorize Xn Quebec and NUMIX AWARDS organizers to use submitted materials in their publications to promote the contest in press articles and all other publications or media.

 In order to determine the winner in the Production from a Digital Personality category of the 2019 NUMIX AWARDS competition, you must complete the form and vote for the digital personality of your choice among those entered in the category of the same name on the NUMIX AWARDS competition website.

 Limit of one (1) participation ballot per person during the voting period between February 25 and March 10, 2019.
 Only one email address can be used to participate in the vote, no matter how many email addresses the participant has.
 Any attempt to participate more than once in the vote or use of a robotic, automatic, mechanical, electronic or other unauthorized duplication method under the terms and conditions of these rules will be considered like a forgery or tampering attempt, leading to the automatic cancelling of the vote(s).